 What's interesting is that you can see a correlation between the price and the sales performance (bear in mind that a sales rank of 1 is best selling item in its category, so the sales rank axis is inverted to show that sales increase as the sales rank decreases).

 This chart reveals that this product is a very high seller, having reached the top 100 bestsellers frequently - especially when the price dropped below $30.
 It's a popular product.
 But popular doesn't necessarily imply well liked.
 Big budget blockbusters often pack out cinemas due to massive marketing campaigns, only for people to hate the movie.
 To decide whether a bestseller is also well liked we need unbiased customer reviews.

-A price tracker wouldn't be worth its salt if it couldn't make thousands of customer reviews available at the click of a button.
+A price comparison system wouldn't be worth its salt if it couldn't make thousands of customer reviews available at the click of a button.
 Here's a screenshot of the reviews for Crash Bandicoot (simply click on 'read the reviews' to instantly display the reviews in an overlay):

 By taking into account pricing, buy ratings, sales performance and customer reviews it is quick and easy to come to the very best deal possible.
 But not all deals are price based.
 It's important not to forget promotions and coupons (i.e. buy two and get one free) that might drive prices down further - if we have access to that information.

 Let's take a more in-depth look at coupons, amongst other money saving strategies, in the Advanced Online Shopping Tips section.

 6. Advanced Online Shopping Tips

 Everything we've looked at so far will help you save hundreds, or even thousands, of dollars each month on purchases across the board - basically anything you can buy online.
 No point in stopping there though when there is potential to squeeze every last dime of savings from Amazon.